More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 What to buy during the visit?

-The Keukenhof park has the typical souvenir store to buy some souvenirs of the visit but I recommend that you first see the handicrafts pavilions where you will find artisans exhibiting their own creations with flowers.
+The Keukenhof park has the typical souvenir store to buy a souvenir of the visit but I recommend that you first see the crafts of the pavilions where you will find artisans exhibiting their own creations with flowers.
 There are some amazing designs!

 Is it suitable for children?

 Absolutely.
-In addition to enjoying the colorful gardens, Keukenhof Park also has a children's playground, a maze, a Miffy house and even a petting zoo - you'll have a blast!
+In addition to enjoying the colorful gardens, Keukenhof Park also has a children's playground, a maze, a Miffy house and even a petting zoo - they'll have a great time!

-If you like this tour, you might also be interested in
+If you like this visit, you might also be interested in

 This excursion to Keukenhof Gardens is one of the many activities you can do during your trip to Amsterdam but there are plenty.